The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces: Introduction

 The third section recollects material from equivariant homotopy theory necessary for understanding our proof and computations.

 The fourth section details the bar and twisted bar constructions, which are trivial and sign representation delooping functors respectively.

 The fifth section applies the preliminaries of the previous sections to study multiplicative structures on $C_2$-equivariant Eilenberg-MacLane spaces.
 This section contains some primary extensions of Ravenel-Wilson Hopf ring methods to $C_2$-equivariant homotopy theory (Theorem \ref{thm:5.1}).
-It also contains our calculation of the $RO(C_2)$-graded homology of many $C_2$-equivariant Eilenberg-MacLane spaces $K_V$ associated to the constant Mackey functor $\mF_2$ (Theorem \ref{Thm:signed}, Theorem \ref{Thm:sigmaPlusl}) .
+It also contains our calculation of the $RO(C_2)$-graded homology of many $C_2$-equivariant Eilenberg-MacLane spaces $K_V$ associated to the constant Mackey functor $\mF_2$ (Theorems \ref{Thm:signed}, \ref{Thm:HKVgen}, and \ref{Thm:sigmaPlusl}).

 The sixth section details a number of computations and observations regarding the $RO(C_2)$-graded bar and twisted bar spectral sequences.
 The examples we provide should be a useful stepping stone towards further computations.